 The spine consists of 33 individual bones (vertebrae) that interlock.
 The vertebrae are categorized into five regions:

-Intervertebral discs sit between the vertebrae and are the shock absorbers for the spine.
+Intervertebral disks sit between the vertebrae and are the shock absorbers for the spine.
 They are flat, round, about half an inch thick and made up of two components — the nucleus pulposus and the annulus fibrosus.
-The nucleus has a jelly-like consistency, found in the center of the disc.
-The “jelly” allows the disc to be flexible and strong.
-The annulus is the flexible outer ring of the disc and consists of several layers.
+The nucleus has a jelly-like consistency, found in the center of the disk.
+The “jelly” allows the disk to be flexible and strong.
+The annulus is the flexible outer ring of the disk and consists of several layers.
 When moving or standing, weight is put on the nucleus, causing it to expand while the annulus holds it in place.
 Together, the nucleus and annulus allow for movement to take place while simultaneously maintaining the strength of the spine.

 There are two types of discitis.
 One is the result of interference at the site of the infection by a surgical, diagnostic, or therapeutic procedure.
 For example, surgery on the back or a needle placed in the back can introduce pathogens, a bacterium, virus, or other microorganisms that can cause disease.